-Saving symbol tables in a separate debug file can reduce the size of the load module for your program.
+- Saving symbol tables in a separate debug file can reduce the size of the program object for your program. - Including debug tables in your program object eliminates the need for having a separate file for debugging.

 For C and C++ programs, debug tables can be saved in a separate debug file (.dbg file) by specifying the FORMAT (DWARF) suboption of the DEBUG compiler option. z/OS Debugger supports the DEBUG compiler option shipped with z/OS C/C++ Version 1.6 or later.